This bloke is an obscure, generic villain. He was seen but once in a 1961 Batman story.

 - Self-Manipulation to do Systemic antidote (Radiation only): 06 by turning into lead.

 - Self-Manipulation to do Flash: 06 by turning into diamond (and looking much like the Diamondhead or Prism).
 This has a “free” Area of Effect (1 AP), but requires being lit by an external light source with at least as many APs as the Flash to be produced.

 - Self-Manipulation to do Fluid form: 06 by turning into mercury.

 I’m assuming he’s doing Flailing Attacks against Batman.
 To oversimplify, AV 08 EV 05.

-This way Elemental Man can at once effortlessly smash through walls, consistently hit 1961 Batman, but not hurt Batman that badly.
+This way Elemental Man can at once effortlessly smash through walls, consistently hit 1961 Batman, and not hurt Batman that badly.

 Everybody back then could get an Underworld Connection.
 Just walk into a connected dive (which anybody can find), act impressive, get hat-and-bad-suit-wearing gunmen as followers.
 That’s it.

 Molecular design notes